Ciriaco Cañete: Biography

 By 1952, Cacoy Cañete was the chief instructor in single olisi, pangamut (empty hand techniques) and eskrido; his brother Filemon remained the senior instructor in espada y daga or olisi y daga.

 Cacoy Cañete was instrumental in popularizing eskrima in the Philippines.
 During the 1970s, he met with other members of the Cebu Eskrima Society and spearheaded the movement to create a unified regional and national tournaments with sport rules, to popularize art of eskrima.
 Up until this time, eskrima matches had been fought with no rules and no protective gear; eskrima skills were to protect oneself from multiple armed attackers.

 In 1979, at the age of sixty, he was champion of the First Open Arnis Tournament in Cebu City and the First National Invitational Arnis Tournament in Manila; both of which were sponsored by the National Arnis Association of the Philippines (NARAPHIL) and organized by Cañete's nephew and former student, Dionisio, who served as president of NARAPHIL and the World Eskrima-Kali Arnis Federation (WEKAF), an organization founded in 1987.
 Cañete acted in the 1979 Filipino film Arnis: The Stick of Death (he played himself).

 In 1988, after the death of his elder brother and the club's founder Euloigio Cañete, Ciriaco "Cacoy" Cañete was elected President of the Doce Pares club, a position he continued to hold until his death.

 He was diagnosed to have Prostate Cancer in 2008 and underwent a successful surgery, but it returned several years later.

-Two young boys from Europe would train with Cacoy each fall from 2008 and until 2013, coming by once a week to listen to their idol talk and learn from him.

-One of these boys, Christian, went on to win the local fightclub championship in his home town using techniques that Cacoy taught him, the other boy, Edgar, continued his training with other skilled masters all over the world, especially Japan, and won several regional championships.

 He was already ill when he was admitted to the Chong Hua Hospital in Downtown Cebu sometime in late January 2016.
 He died on the night of February 5, 2016.
 He was 96.